cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/building-microbiomestat-from-matrix-and-data.frame.md

 #### Add Feature Annotation

-To enrich the analysis, it's beneficial to add a feature annotation.
-For this example, we add taxonomic classifications and functional categories:
+To enrich the analysis, it's beneficial to add feature annotations.
+For this example, we add both taxonomic and functional classifications:

 ```r
 # Step 1: Define the values for the "Kingdom" column.